Baron-Sun/baron-sun.github.io/_pages/about.md

 | 2025.01 | 🎉 One paper about [LLM for Usable privicy policy](https://openreview.net/forum?id=FEpAUnS7f7) accepted to ICLR 2025!|

 ## 🎯 Personal
 While I am dedicated to interdisciplinary research using computational methods, I am equally passionate about life outside the lab.
-I have been a professional chess player since childhood, consistently ranking in the top three in various provincial and national tournaments.
+I have been a professional chess player, consistently ranking in the top three in various provincial and national tournaments.
 I also held the #1 spot in the Ivy League Championship standings for several years.

 I am an avid sports fan, particularly of soccer and basketball, and a die-hard supporter of the San Antonio Spurs.
 I love hiking and exploring the outdoors with my Golden Retriever TP-arguably the friendliest dog in the world.